Reasons to Mail Christmas Cards in the Age of Social Media and E-Cards

 Christmas cards are sent to family members, friends, and neighbors to wish them a happy holiday during the festive season.
 It has long been a traditional way to connect with people far and near.

-During the weeks leading up to Christmas, the postal service sees an increase in the mail due to people mailing greeting cards.
+During the weeks leading up to Christmas, the postal service sees an increase in the mail due to people sending greeting cards.
 However, the increase is not as sharp now as it was before the rise of social media and online e-cards.

 In 2016, an estimated 154.3 billion pieces of mail were sent.
-Even though that might appear to be a large number, it was down from 212.2 billion a few years before, according to the national Greeting Card Association.
+Even though that might appear to be a large number, it was down from 212.2 billion a few years before, according to the National Greeting Card Association.